mvolkmann/blog/src/smalltalk.md

 ## Text Editors

-TODO: Describe these.
-How do these differ from Workspaces?
+"Text Editor" windows enable editing text files.
+They support changing the font size, color, and style of selected text.

+These are used to edit text other than Smalltalk source code.

+The text can be saved in `.txt` files, but all the formatting is discarded and only the raw text is saved.

-In text editors, right-click and select "Help..." to see a list of the supported key bindings.
+In any text editng pane, including those in Browser windows, right-click and select "Help..." to see a list of the supported key bindings.

 To comment/uncomment selected lines of code, press cmd-".